EnMasseProject/enmasse/documentation/getting-started/kubernetes.md

 This guide will walk through the process of setting up EnMasse on a Kubernetes cluster together with clients for sending and receiving messages.
-Some of the concepts like addresses and flavors are described in more detail [here](e2e-example.md).
-This guide does not explain how to setup a TLS-enabled EnMasse cluster.
-See the [OpenShift E2E example](e2e-example.md) for how to do that.
+Some of the concepts like addresses and flavors are described in more detail [here](openshift.md).
+Currently, TLS is not supported on Kubernetes.

 ## Preqrequisites